pranavjanjam/CSE110-Lab-1/index.md

 2. Python
 3. C++

-The following are courses I want to take in the future:
+The following are courses that I have been wanting to take:
 - [x] CSE 110: Software Engineering
 - [ ] CSE 120: Principles of Computer Operating Systems
 - [ ] CSE 130: Programming Languages: Principles and Paradigms